 As you venture into the promising job outlook of a Computer Programmer, the Intro to Programming Bundle can be an instrumental resource.
 This comprehensive compilation offers in-depth tutorials on prominent programming languages and tools, helping you build the foundation you need to excel in this field.
 With its practical project-based approach, this bundle offers a paramount starting point that aligns strongly with the high-demand job trends in the programming industry.

 To start our computer programmer job outlook overview, we’ll first look at data scientists.

 What is a Data Scientist?

-A data scientist is generally a programmer who specializes in creating algorithms to collect and analyze data.
+A data scientist is generally a computer programmer who specializes in creating algorithms to collect and analyze data.
 The data scientist can mine data from a number of places including the web, databases, and so forth using programs they create.
 Additionally, the data scientist will create various algorithms to also help humans analyze the data, whether this means generating a text report or even displaying the data in a variety of charts to visually contextualize it.

 Data scientists can generally be found working with a variety of businesses, as their data skills are used to improve products and services that businesses offer.
-As such, they are developers who help provide companies with insights into how consumers are interacting with the brand.
+As such, they are computer programmers who help provide companies with insights into how consumers are interacting with the brand.
 However, data scientists can be found in any industry where data analysis is needed, even fields such as healthcare, scientific research, and so forth.